-This command has no parameters and is used to request the model identity or model number.
+The response to this request gives the model identity.
 This is particularly useful when identifying different model types on the same bus.
+This is a read-only register.

-Master Sends Slave Responds With FPN+ P:ER500-G.
+Master Sends Slave Responds With FPN↓ P:ER500-G.

 5.1.2.
 FFD Get Firmware Version - Display Board